hetzneronline/community-content/tutorials/Additional Floating Pool_en.md

 Now you should be able to create additional, virtual routers from your dashboad and connect them to the `external2 network and assign floating IPs to instances behind that router.

 If you use several routers routing to the same internal network, please make sure to adjust the routes that your affected instances use.
 Alternatively, you can configure specific static routes!
+## Conclusion
+By now you should have added new subnets to your server configuration.